wp-plugins/eshop/trunk/readme.txt

 eShop is an accessible shopping cart plugin for WordPress, packed with various features.
 Including:

-* Utilises WordPress pages or posts, and custom post types, to create products
+* Utilises WordPress pages or posts, and compatible with custom post types, to create products
-* enhanced for WP3.0 users - customers can sign up to your site (settable option)
+* Customers can sign up to your site (settable option)
 * Various methods available for listing products
 * Products can have multiple options
 * Upload downloadable products